-In June 2018, the FASB issued ASU No. 2018-08 "Not-for-Profit Entities (Topic 958)".
+In June 2018, the FASB issued Accounting Standards Update (ASU) No. 2018-08 "Not-for-Profit Entities (Topic 958)".
 The ASU provides an update to clarify and improve the scope and the accounting guidance for contributions received and contributions made.
 The amendments in this update should assist entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) within the scope of Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance and (2) determining whether a contribution is conditional.
-The Station has retrospectively adopted the provision as of June 30, 2020 with no effect to previously reported net asset balances.